organizedanvrchy/CodePath/TIP103/Week 1 - Big O | Recursion with Memoization/README.md

    - If f(n) is in O(g(n)) and g(n) is in O(h(n)), then __f(g(n)) = O(h(n))__.

 ## Common Big-O Notations
-1. Constant Time Complexity: O(1)
+### 1. Constant Time Complexity: O(1)
    - This notation refers to algorithms that take the same amount of time to complete, while ignoring the input size.
 Essentially, they only take "one" step.
-2. Linear Time Complexity: O(n)
+### 2. Linear Time Complexity: O(n)
    - This notation indicates that the running time of an algorithm grows linearly with the input size.
 The algorithm performs the same set of steps for each input element.
+### 3. Logarithmic Time Complexity: O(logn)
+   - This notation refers to algorithms that have running times that grow logarithmically relative to their input size.
+This is common for algorithms such as Divide and Conquer and Binary Search.
-3. Quadratic Time Complexity: O(n<sup>2</sup>)
+### 4. Quadratic Time Complexity: O(n<sup>2</sup>)
+   - This notation indicates that the performance of algorithm is directly proportional to the square of the input size.
+This is the common runtime for nested loops, graphing problems, and sorting algorithms (such as Bubble Sort, Selection Sort, and Insertion Sort).
+### 5. Cubic Time